Scholar profile View scholar directory

 Kristen Dorsey

-Associate Professor, Physical Therapy, Movement, and Rehabilitation Sciences, Northeastern University
+Visiting Associate Professor 2021-2022 Associate professor, Department of Electrical and Computer Engineering, Northeastern University Associate professor, Department of Physical Therapy, Movement, and Rehabilitation Sciences, Northeastern University

 Kris Dorsey is an associate professor in the Department of Electrical and Computer Engineering and the Department of Physical Therapy, Movement, and Rehabilitation Sciences in the Bouvé College of Health Sciences at Northeastern University.
-Dr. Dorsey is also currently an MLK Visiting Associate Professor in the Media Lab at MIT, and previously was a President’s Postdoctoral Fellow at the University of California, Berkeley and the University of California, San Diego.
-Dr. Dorsey graduated from Carnegie Mellon University with a Ph.D. in Electrical and Computer Engineering and earned her Bachelors of Science in Electrical and Computer Engineering from Olin College.
-Dr. Dorsey’s current research interests include the design and fabrication of reconfigurable soft sensors for soft robots and wearable medical devices.
-In 2019, Dr. Dorsey was awarded an NSF CAREER grant.
+Dorsey graduated from Carnegie Mellon University with a PhD in electrical and computer engineering and earned her bachelor’s of science in electrical and computer engineering from Olin College.

 K.L.
 Dorsey and A.P.
 Pisano, “Stability and Control of a Metal Oxide Gas Sensor in Air Flow”, IEEE J. Sensors, vol. 16, no. 3, pp. 699-705, 2016.